InterBlow/AI-API/info.md

 ## API Key
 Join our Discord server to buy an API key.
 Each request costs 0,05$ from your request, you can add credit in our Discord Server.
+You have 1$ free credit trial if you join our Discord server.

 ## Code
 ```js